Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

 If you need to build up floors underneath the dishwasher or fit it in a slightly wider cabinet, use the included wood runners as shims for a proper fit.

-Using a wrench to connect water supply line
+A close up of a wrench and water supply line

-Step 3: Connect to the Water Supply and Adjust Height
+Step 4: Hook Up the Water Supply and Adjust Height

 Measure your cabinet opening from the floor to the underside of the countertop and adjust the rear leveling legs to match the height of your opening.